RCIC-UCI-Public/website-rcic/docs/source/software/user-installed.rst

    mamba/24.3.0

-To install conda environment in your user area follow the example steps below done for the user (UCInetID) *panteater* who is using Miniconda version 23.5.2.
+To install conda environment in your user area follow the example steps below done for the user (UCINetID) *panteater* who is using Miniconda version 23.5.2.

 The installation steps are the same for the other versions of conda,